ykafia/gamedev-blogs/Introduction.md

 ## Video games

-In video game development a lot of the creative processes that what we've talked about so far are used the same way but has a different steps.
+Making video games is very similar to making a movie.
 We can see a game as a movie generator where each action of the player can change the video playing in real time.
-Since games are programs that reacts to player inputs it needs to be concealed in a ...
+Since games are programs that reacts to player inputs AND render images based on the state of the game, it needs to be concealed in a ...

 ### Game loop